Upload SourceMap during project build process¶

-Guance currently provides a webpack plugin that allows you to easily upload SourceMap files for the corresponding directory during the Web project build process, eliminating the cumbersome manual upload process.
+Guance currently provides a webpack plugin that easily uploads SourceMap files from the corresponding directory during the Web project build process.
+This solves the cumbersome manual upload process.

 Install @cloudcare/webpack-plugin